sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 as well as the levels in the hierarchy (`dataSet`, `series`, `observations`) to which these dimensions/attributes are attached.

-* dataSet - *Array* *nullable*. *dataSet* field is an array of *[component](#component)* objects.
+* dataSet - *Array* *nullable*. *DataSet* field is an array of *[component](#component)* objects.
 Optional array to be provided if components (dimensions or attributes) are presented at the `dataSet` level.
 It is highly recommended to present all dimensions and attributes at the `dataSet` level for which the message contains only 1 single value.
-* series - *Array* *nullable*. *series* field is an array of *[component](#component)* objects.
+* series - *Array* *nullable*. *Series* field is an array of *[component](#component)* objects.
 Optional array to be provided if components (dimensions or attributes) are presented at the `series` level.
-* observation - *Array* *nullable*. *observation* field is an array of *[component](#component)* objects.
+* observation - *Array* *nullable*. *Observation* field is an array of *[component](#component)* objects.
 Optional array to be provided if components (dimensions or attributes) are presented at the `observation` level.
 When using the SDMX API, then the dimension(s) specified in the parameter "dimensionAtObservation" would be presented at `observation` level.
 If "dimensionAtObservation=AllDimensions" then all dimensions, except those with only one value possibly presented at the `dataSet` level, would be presented at `observation` level.

 Example: